fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 }
 ```

-Debugging your code using _console.log()_ is so common that Visual studio code has that snippet built in.
+Debugging your code using _console.log()_ is so common that Visual Studio Code has that snippet built in.
 To use it, type _log_ and hit tab to autocomplete.

 ### JavaScript Arrays